-If your child gets very upset, you can comfort him the same way you’d comfort him during the day.
+If your child gets very upset, you can comfort them the same way you’d comfort them during the day.
 When your child is calm and back in bed, remind them gently about staying in bed, say goodnight, and walk out again.

 If this keeps happening or you’re worried about your child, it’s best to speak with your GP or child and family health nurse for advice.
 They can help you find specialists or services in your area if needed.

-It can be hard not to give your child what she wants.
+It can be hard not to give your child what they want.
 If you’re not comfortable with these strategies, it might be best to go back to what you were doing before.
 You can try again if and when you and your child are ready.

 Starting the next day in a positive way